KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `Feature_request.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
 3. `config.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
 4. `stale.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
+5. Found 'omxplayer' in file `modules.json`: Deprecated: Try to replace it with `vlc`.
-5. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+6. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-6. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+7. Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-7. Found 'XMLHttpRequest' in file `remote.js`: Replace it with built-in fetch.
+8. Found 'XMLHttpRequest' in file `remote.js`: Replace it with built-in fetch.
-8. Found 'node-fetch' in file `download_modules.js`: Replace it with built-in fetch.
+9. Found 'node-fetch' in file `download_modules.js`: Replace it with built-in fetch.

 ## [MMM-Remote-Control-Repository by MMRIZE](https://github.com/MMRIZE/MMM-Remote-Control-Repository)